 Jordan

-BDC, is a Jordanian non-profit dedicated to fostering lasting jobs creation and enterprise development in Jordan and the Arab Region, Founded by H.E.
-Mr. Nayef Stetieh in 2004.
-As a national and regional resource, BDC has been on the forefront of various successful multi-million-dinar development projects and works where BDC take into consideration the SDGs.
+BDC is a Jordanian non-profit organization dedicated to fostering job creation and enterprise development in Jordan and the Arab region.
+Founded by H.E.
+Mr. Nayef Stetieh in 2004, BDC serves as a national and regional resource and has led a range of multi-million-dinar development initiatives, with consideration of the Sustainable Development Goals SDGs.

 Jordan